Izzywa/Database/DESIGN.md

 Although the datasets taken as an example focus on the research of AMR and the microorganisms, this database focuses on storing and collecting the information of the patient by the health practicioner.

-The data on the microorganism was simplified due to insufficient knowledge but taking into consideration their name, resistance, kingdom, and oxygen tolerance.
-- Each microorganism from the [AMR (FOR R)](https://msberends.github.io/AMR/index.html) dataset have a unique fullname and ID
-- The oxygen tolerance is either "aerobe", "anaerobe", "anaerobe/microaerophile", "facultative anaerobe", "likely facultative anaerobe", or "microaerophile".

 To further investigate the misuse and overuse of the antibiotics, more data is stored about their:
 - Unique ID and compound ID
 - Name, brand name, synonyms and abbreviation are included as they can be known or referred differently according to locations
 - Dosage; The different type of dose given by the dataset are "standard  dosage", "high dosage" and "uncomplicated uti"
-- The bacteria they are resistant against

 In the patient side of the dataset, the healthcare practitioner would be expected to record:
 - location